GrowingPaigns/Unity-2D-Platformer-Prototype/Logistics/Gameplay/Final Gameplay Decisions.md

 ### Level Ideas:
 - **Mix Of Both (i.e. Spelunky, Dead Cells, Binding of Isaac, Enter the Gungeon)**
-    - Regular rooms get randomly generated, Boss rooms/Special/Other rooms are hand crafted
+    - Regular rooms get randomly generated, Boss rooms/Special/Other rooms are hand-crafted
         - Provides some consistency while leaving a bit up to random chance
 - Starting level
   - Open chest
-  - Option for randomly generated weaopn (or choose the one you want)
+  - Option for randomly generated weapon (or choose the one you want)
     - First time playing, users have to use fists (perks included)
     - After beating a boss, they drop a specific weapon, and you can use that in the next run
       - Bosses powers are the powers of the weapon they hold